2degrees/hubspot-contacts/docs/source/testing.rst

 call simulators" (or simply "simulators"), which are passed by position.
 The purpose of a simulator is twofold:

-- One the one hand, it tells the connection what exactly you expect will get sent to HubSpot.
+- On the one hand, it tells the connection what exactly you expect will get sent to HubSpot.
 If the wrong API end-point is called or the right one is called with the wrong arguments, an ``AssertionError`` would be raised by the connection.
 - On the other hand, you can use it to forge the response that HubSpot would give to a particular request.
-In the example above, we replicated the case where HubSpot responded that there were no contact lists in the portal.
+In the example above, we replicated the case where HubSpot responded that there were exactly one contact list in the portal.

 By using the mock portal connection as a context manager, you also ensure that all of the specified API end-points are called and nothing else.